d2si-oss/contributing-guidelines/README.md

 ### Organization owners

 Organization owners have full control over the d2si-oss organization and are the only one with repository creation rights.
+They can also dismiss the requirement of opening a pull request to commit something but that is only done on rare exceptions.

 #### Creating a new repository

+Note that status checks (Travis etc.) are not a requirement.

 1. Go to the top level URL of the
   [d2si-oss organization](https://github.com/d2si-oss)